AI receptionist for physiotherapy · Australia & NZ

 • Average AU physio session is $95–$120 private, $108.50 EPC bulk-billed (when accepted), $200+ for some WorkCover and DVA fee schedules — a single missed booking is meaningful revenue.

-• Treatment plans typically run 4–10 sessions.
-Losing the second-session rebook collapses 60–80% of the lifetime value.
+• Treatment plans run over multiple sessions.
+Losing the second-session rebook collapses most of the lifetime value.

 • After-hours calls disproportionately come from working-age patients booking around 9-5 employment — exactly the WorkCover and private-paying segment.